Innovate. Accelerate. Win.

 Xie goes on to say:

 “Lying at the core of this issue is the fact that these IoT devices cannot efficiently build a trust relationship amongst themselves.
 A trust relationship is the foundation of authentic and secure activities in our society, physical and cyber.
 The decades of digitalization of the world has brought us more sophisticated and modern machine identities such as X509 certificates, which have been underpinning our current encrypted web and sustaining the automated machine-to-machine authentication.
 It is imperative for the IoT paradigm to parallel efforts to secure modern machine identities.
-Machine identity protection, therefore, should be brought to the forefront of security prioritization.”
+Machine identity management, therefore, should be brought to the forefront of security prioritization.”

-No doubt you’re reading this blog (and the Venafi blog in general) because you’re concerned about protecting machine identities.
+No doubt you’re reading this blog (and the Venafi blog in general) because you’re concerned about managing and protecting machine identities.
 This concern only grows when you consider the challenges of locating and monitoring IoT machine identities, given that IoT devices seem to be multiplying like tribbles.
 And you probably realize that you cannot depend on device makers themselves to keep your organization safe.

 If you need this type of capability (and what enterprise doesn’t?), Venafi can help.
 Our platform protects encrypted communication and automatically blacklists rogue certificates and communications.
 So, contact us at email@example.com, and together let’s avoid another close Z-Shave.